k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 <web>

-1. Click the child population header.
+1. Click on the child population header.
-1. Connect each of its input fields connectors to a parent table output connectors.
+2. Connect each of its input fields connectors to a parent table output connectors.

 </web>